linuxuser332/molecule-proxmox-basic/README.md

 If all is configured correctly, Molecule should now (via the molecule-proxmox driver) be able to create a test VM, apply the Ansible role `makeTestDir` and test that it runs successfully.

 - Change to the role directory eg: `cd ~/molecule-proxmox-basic/roles/makeTestDir`
+- Issue the command `molecule create`.
+This should result in Molecule creating the VM
+- Once the VM has been created, test the destroy feature: `molecule destroy`.
+This should result in the VM being deleted.